 •Complies with strict governance and security requirements.

-•Has been built to support service interruptions and remain reliable (i.e, resiliency).
+•Is built to handle service interruptions and remain reliable (resiliency).

 •Can dynamically scale up or down.

 •Adheres to traditional Bizagi principles, such as offering: a consistent user experience across different supported devices (mobile phones, laptops and desktops), experience design to empower knowledge workers, and no coding required for your applications.